By Shell Catalysts & Technologies on Jun 10, 2019

 However, as a VBU can integrate seamlessly with an SDA unit, which has a low investment cost, there is the opportunity to reduce fuel oil exposure significantly at a low cost.

-Before installing any kind of residue upgrading technology, the first step when seeking to reduce refinery fuel oil production should always be to maximise the distillate yield from the VDU (either as a diesel pool component or as a feedstock for a secondary processing unit such as an HCU or an FCC).
-The production costs for straight-run distillates are lower than those for a thermal cracking or solvent extraction unit are.
+Before installing any kind of residue upgrading technology, the first step when seeking to reduce refinery fuel oil production should always be to maximise the distillate yield from the VDU.
+This can be done as either as a diesel pool component or as a feedstock for a secondary processing unit such as an HCU or an FCC.
+The production costs for straight-run distillates are lower than those of a thermal cracking or solvent extraction unit.

 This can be done at relatively low cost by revamping the VDU using Shell’s deep-flash, high-vacuum technology.
-Typically, this can generate 1–3% more distillates, with a corresponding reduction in short-residue (SR) yield.
+Typically, this can generate 1–3 percent more distillates, with a corresponding reduction in short-residue (SR) yield.

 Next, how to deal with the SR?
 Some refiners consider putting an SDA unit upstream of the VBU.
-Shell Global Solutions’ view is that cracking SR in a VBU before sending it to the SDA unit is preferable, as it leads to a smaller and, therefore, less expensive SDA unit.
+Shell Catalysts & Technologies’ view is that cracking SR in a VBU before sending it to the SDA unit is preferable, as it leads to a smaller and, therefore, less expensive SDA unit.